DeliverIt2024/DeliverIt/README.md

 Comment
 ### Required Must-have Stories

-- User logs in to access previous chats and preference settings
+- User logs in to access current avaliable restaurants, meals, and popular reccomendations.
-- User picks what their favorite artist/genre/etc. (Think Spotify interface)
+- User begins an order from a reccomendation or an avaliable restaurant.
-- Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
+- User is able to add other users as friends and share favorite meals and restaurant locations with one another.
-- Profile pages for each user
+- Profile pages for each user.
 - Settings (Accesibility, Notification, General, etc.)

 ### Optional Nice-to-have Stories